Yash-Kavaiya/100xdevs-0to100/Week-1 ( Basics of JavaScript)/Week 1.2 | JS Foundations.md

 greetByGender("Taylor", "other");
 ```

-### 3. Program that Counts from 0 to 1000 and Prints Each Number
+### 3. Program that Counts from 0 to 1000 and Prints Each Number 🔢
-This program uses a `for` loop to print numbers from 0 to 1000.

 ```javascript
 for (let i = 0; i <= 1000; i++) {